davideamato/extract_tables/README.md

 The strings within those functions is the only places that need to updated in accordance to how the pdfs have changed.

 The functions that will need updating are from line 277 onwards.
+### I want my ID numbers to contain a leading 0, what do I do?
+As mentioned in the section above, the type needs to changed from `int` to `str`.
+If the leading zero is required, change within [utils.py](utils.py) that the type enforced should be `str` instead of `int`.
+In general, I would advise not to use the ID with a leading 0 as it can lead to issues even in excel.
+Another potential case would be the zero being dropped during the loading from the excel file.
+In this case, instituite a check during the loading phase then prepend a `"0"` to the ID as a `str`.

 <h2> To Do </h2>